 The example lineups are tabbed - you need to click the title to reveal the information about the alternative lineups.

-The current meta-defining strat.
+One of the most reliable strats.
 Very tanky and very hard to counter.
-Your biggest problem is other Knights drafts as well as tanky Warrior lineups with good damage and sustain (usually from a Hunters backline).
-Knights should do well against everything else unless you are at an upgrade/level disadvantage.
+Your biggest problem other tanky drafts - Elusive, Brawny + Warrior/Hunter, Warlocks, etc. Knights should do well against everything else unless you are at an upgrade/level disadvantage.

 You can check our in-depth Dota Underlrods Knights guide here.

-The standard Knights strategy and the strategy with highest overall rating from the community poll.
+The standard Knights strategy and one of the most consistent strategies in the game.
 (6) Knights is incredibly tanky and Dragon Knight with the Dragons synergy is a great damage-dealer.

 In the late game, you have a few choices:

-+ Warriors was the first S-tier strategy before the Mage meta came.
++ Warriors was the first S-tier strategy in the game.
 They have

 Alliance, and it works with all tanky Alliances for a frontline (Warriors,